kean/Get/Sources/Get/Get.docc/Extensions/APIClient+Extension.md

 The response can be any `Decodable` type.
 The response can also be optional.
 If the response is `String`, it returns raw response as a string.

-> tip: By default, the request ``Request/path`` is appended to the client's ``APIClient/Configuration-swift.struct/baseURL``.
-However, if you pass a complete URL, e.g. `"https://api.github.com/user"`, it will be used instead.

 You can also provide task-specific delegates and easily change any of the `URLRequest` properties before the request is sent.

 ```swift